Date

 Reviews are your best friend when hiring a painter, but not all feedback is created equal.
 A high star rating is a good start, but you need to dig a little deeper to get the full picture.
 Learning to read between the lines and identify genuine, detailed feedback will help you separate the truly great painters from the merely average ones.
 It’s about finding a contractor who not only does great work but also communicates well and respects your home.

-Read Online Reviews (The Smart Way)
+How to Read Online Reviews the Smart Way

 Start with popular home service websites.
 These platforms are designed to help you find and hire the best local painters by showing you what previous customers think.
 But don’t just skim the five-star ratings.
 The most helpful reviews are often the three- and four-star ones, as they tend to offer a more balanced perspective, highlighting both strengths and minor weaknesses.
 Look for patterns across multiple reviews.
 If several people mention the crew’s punctuality and cleanliness, that’s a great sign.
 If you see repeated comments about missed deadlines or poor communication, consider it a red flag.

-Check the Better Business Bureau
+Don’t Forget the Better Business Bureau (BBB)

 For a more official look at a company’s track record, turn to the Better Business Bureau.
 The BBB website lets you see a business’s rating, read customer reviews, and, most importantly, view any complaints filed against them.
 This is a great way to see how a company handles conflict.
 Do they respond to complaints professionally and offer solutions, or do they ignore them?
 A company with a long history and a solid BBB rating has demonstrated a commitment to customer satisfaction, which is exactly what you want when hiring someone to work on your home.